 Seldom is the decision is sudden; divorced dads typically know well in advanced when their ex will be getting remarried.
-Regardless of the details of their courtship, the new union will not sit well with any parent that does not have primary or sole custody.
+But regardless of the details of their courtship, the new union will not sit well with any parent that does not have primary or sole custody.
 There are so many factors to this addition to the family, it can be hard to know how to react.
-The most important thing is always the kids, but where does their father fit in?
+The most important thing is always the kids, but where do you fit in?

 Dealing with Your Feelings